trln/argot-ruby/README.md

 Will work, but you can't use `rake install` yet.
 Installation should be as easy as

-    $ gem build argot
+    $ gem build argot # or argot.gemspec
-    $ gem install argot-0.0.8.gemspec # or whatever version it is currently
+    $ gem install argot-0.0.8.gem # or whatever version it is currently, argot-0.0.8-java.gem if using jruby

 As of v0.0.4, this gem is supported under both MRI and JRuby.